 Every course here starts with the opportunity to write down your learning goal.
 When you write down your learning goal, you simultaneously transfer the information to your memory system.
 Your brain is subconsciously taking steps towards your goal.
 How do you formulate a learning objective?

 Research shows that focusing on something positive increases your desire to want to learn it.
 Close your eyes and DO NOT think about that difficult co-worker, or that problem you ran into yesterday.
 If you tell yourself to NOT do something, you'll focus on it even more.
 That is definitely not what you want.
 Therefore, it is much better to focus on the behavior you DO want instead.

-Not: "I don't want to be distracted by Social Media anymore."
+NOT: "I don't want to be distracted by Social Media anymore."

-But: "I want to be productive and concentrate fully on my work."
+But: "I want to be productive and fully concentrate on my work."

 This helps with setting a good learning goal.
 Good luck!